sbastidasr/Notebooks/js.md

 new functionObject(args)
 ```

--A new object is created and assigned to this.
+- A new object is created and assigned to this.
--if no return is especified, this will be returned.
+- if no return is especified, this will be returned.

 **Apply Form**